 By the mid-1930s, the gangster as rebellious type shifted from being an ambivalent outsider, exposing the exclusionary character of “legitimate” culture, to a character merely epitomizing “all that is ruthless about the system” (p.
 217).

-Daniel Fuchs’ three Brooklyn-based novels, which Jonathan Munby describes as a trilogy – Summer in Williamsburg (1934); Homage to Blenbolt (1936); and Low Company (1937) – is described as tracing this decline in the utility of the gangster character in fiction.
+Daniel Fuchs’ three Brooklyn-based novels, which Jonathan Munby characterizes as a trilogy – Summer in Williamsburg (1934); Homage to Blenbolt (1936); and Low Company (1937) – is described as tracing this decline in the utility of the gangster character in fiction.

 In the three novels, Fuchs moves the venue for his gangster fiction from slum tenement and ethnic ghetto to more upwardly mobile settings, where non-Anglo-Americans had the opportunity to seek to “Americanize.”